u-boot/u-boot/doc/driver-model/README.txt

       or preferably ofdata_to_platdata()) and the deallocation in remove() are the responsibility of the driver author.

    e.
+The device sequence number is set to -1, meaning that it no longer has an allocated sequence.
+If the device is later reactivated and that sequence number is still free, it may well receive the name sequence number again.
+But from this point, the sequence number previously used by this device will no longer exist (think of SPI bus 2 being removed and bus 2 is no longer available for use).

+   f.
 The device is marked inactive.
 Note that it is still bound, so the device structure itself is not freed at this point.
 Should the device be activated again, then the cycle starts again at step 2 above.